shunyaos/shunyaface/README.md

 # Shunyaface Library

-> Shunyaface is a face Detection/Recognition Library which simplifies face recognition/detection on devices which support Shunya OS.
+> Shunyaface is a face Detection/Recognition Library which simplifies face detection/recognition on devices which support Shunya OS.

 It is written in C++.
-This library was created after studying the best features of MTCNN,Dlib,Opencv .
+This library was created after studying the best features of **MTCNN,Dlib,Opencv**.

-Some layers of MTCNN were replaced with new techniques to get faster results .
-To make it faster ,it uses a custom OS -Shunya which is optimised for AI libraries .
+Some layers of MTCNN were replaced with new techniques to get faster results.
+To make it faster ,it uses a **custom OS -Shunya** which is optimised for AI libraries .

 ## Table of contents
 * [General info](#general-info)